ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 This module supports the following three client types.

-- `email:SmtpClient` - The client, which supports sending an email using the SMTP protocol.
+**email:SmtpClient**: The client, which supports sending an email using the SMTP protocol.

-- `email:PopClient` - The client, which supports receiving an email using the POP3 protocol.
+**email:PopClient**: The client, which supports receiving an email using the POP3 protocol.

-- `email:ImapClient` - The client, which supports receiving an email using the IMAP4 protocol.
+**email:ImapClient**: The client, which supports receiving an email using the IMAP4 protocol.

 #### SMTP Client